Change Your Image

 ^Seen: 119 *Oscar Nominated: 69 **Oscar Win: 13 (Alicia Vikander in 2015, Kate Winslet in 2008, Rachel Weisz in 2005, Charlize Theron in 2003, Halle Berry in 2001, Hilary Swank in 1999, Juliette Binoche in 1996, Jessica Lange in 1994, Holly Hunter in 1993, Jodie Foster in 1988, Jane Fonda in 1978, Lee Grant in 1975, Jane Fonda in 1971)

 Good up to Stephanie Moore Last edited: July 11, 2019

 1-28: 10/10 29-43: 9/10 44-47: 8/10 48-49: 7/10 50: 6/10

-Watched for a class: Modern Times, The Last Laugh, It Happened One Night, His Girl Friday, Shadow of a Doubt, Rear Window, Psycho, Singin' in the Rain, Cabaret, The Searchers, McCabe and Mrs. Miller, Rashomon [High School Film Studies]/Within Our Gates [History of Chicago in Film]/Blood Brother, The Look of Silence, Let the Fire Burn, Pervert Park, Cartel Land, Lost in La Mancha [Intro to Documentary]/Miss Representation [Gender Studies]/Late Spring [History of Film]/A Serious Man, Gattaca, Proof (1991), Being John Malkovich, The Mist, Requiem for a Dream [Philosophical Issues in Film]/The Shanghai Gesture, Salt of the Earth, Midnight Cowboy [Censorship and Its Impact on the Writer]
+Watched for a class: Modern Times, The Last Laugh, It Happened One Night, His Girl Friday, Shadow of a Doubt, Rear Window, Psycho, Singin' in the Rain, Cabaret, The Searchers, McCabe and Mrs. Miller, Rashomon [High School Film Studies]/Within Our Gates [History of Chicago in Film]/Blood Brother, The Look of Silence, Let the Fire Burn, Pervert Park, Cartel Land, Lost in La Mancha [Intro to Documentary]/Miss Representation [Gender Studies]/Late Spring [World Cinema II]/A Serious Man, Gattaca, Proof (1991), Being John Malkovich, The Mist, Requiem for a Dream [Philosophical Issues in Film]/The Shanghai Gesture, Salt of the Earth, Midnight Cowboy [Censorship and Its Impact on the Writer]

 The Hunger Games (2012)